OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * include the Receiver's name;
 * include the data for validating the signatures of the Receiver (e.g a public key);
-* include the Prebid SSO version used (for forward and backward compatibility);
+* include the Prebid Addressability Framework version used (for forward and backward compatibility);
 * respect the technical details of further specifications.

 For performance reasons, the Contracting Party can fetch this data once and cache it.
 The time-to-live of the cache must be treated in a technical document.

-The general philosophy of Prebid SSO is to have a purely decentralized ecosystem.
+The general philosophy of Prebid Addressability Framework is to have a purely decentralized ecosystem.
 Therefore, there is no centralized list of all the Contracting Parties that the Prebid SSO ecosystem maintains.
 Instead, it relies on the relationships between Contracting Parties and their respective